 The Center for Global Education and Diversity fosters Wilkes' mission of educating students "in a constantly evolving and multicultural world."
-The Center has the Office of Diversity Initiatives and the Office of International Student Services

-The Center advises, supports, and advocates for students from underrepresented groups, international students who have come to the US to study at Wilkes and non-native speakers of English.
+The Center provides institutional and regional leadership and programming in global education and diversity issues.
+The Center advises, supports, and advocates for students from underrepresented groups, international students who have come to the US to study at Wilkes.
 The Center brings diversity and a global perspective to the Wilkes community by sponsoring campus- wide programs to develop a broader understanding of the world and providing support in matters of diversity, internationalization, and inclusion.
 The Center is an important resource and support for all areas of the University.

-Services provided include:
+The Center is composed of two offices: International Student Services and the Office of Diversity Initiatives.
+Services of the Center include:

-- support for students from underrepresented groups such as women, ethnic and religious minorities, and gay/lesbian/transsexual/transgender - · support for international students, faculty, and staff - multicultural programming - · reserving the Savitz Multicultural Lounge in the Henry Student Center
+- Support for students from underrepresented groups such as women, ethnic and religious minorities, gay/lesbian/transsexual/transgender, and individuals with disabilities; - · Support for international students, faculty, and staff; - · Multicultural programming; - · Global Hub and Colonel Closet Extension (8:30-4:30)-lounge with workspace, t.v., computers, coffee - International & Diversity Graduation Celebration Reservations for the Savitz Lounge in the Henry Student Center.